cSchwarz117/Modular-Voting-System/README.md

 ## Project description

 Modular-Voting-System (MVS) is a web app that implements an open source voting platform.
 This platform will offer features that help users create open and closed elections.
-We believe in the importance of having access to the machines and software that power our elections along with providing security to protect those votes.

-This system will be created using modular approach so that additional features such as voter authentication and special election features may be added in the future.
+The system will allow admins to create elections using a suite of custom and pre-made components.
 The app will be written in python and use the Django web framework.

+These components will allow the admin to modularize the development of this voting system, mix and match components, and create a flexible system.
+This app will help serve a larger variation of elections than most current election systems are equipped to handle, with components tackling issues like security and vote format.

 ## Build Instructions/Requirements